bert2/Nullable.Extensions/README.md

 var xs = new[] { 1, 2, 3 }.Select(x => x.ToString()); // WARNING CS8634
 ```

-In the above example it was probably intended to use `System.Linq.Enumerable.Select()`, but the compiler choose the `Select()` extension on `T?` instead.
+In the above example it was probably intended to use `System.Linq.Enumerable.Select()`, but the compiler chose the `Select()` extension on `T?` instead.
 A compiler warning might indicate this issue:

 > CS8634: The type 'string?' cannot be used as type parameter 'T2' in the generic type or method 'SelectExt1.Select<T1, T2>(T1?, Func<T1, T2>)'.
 Nullability of type argument 'string?' doesn't match 'class' constraint.